Out-Law / Your Daily Need-To-Know

 The tax treatment of businesses operating in the UK through alternative business structures such as partnerships, sole traders or joint venture arrangements is not covered in this guide.

-The guide covers general issues of taxation of profit, payroll taxes and VAT that may arise for a business as well as some tax issues that investors in the business may need to consider.
+The guide covers general issues relating to taxing profits, payroll taxes and VAT that may arise for a business as well as some tax issues that investors in the business may need to consider.
+It is not a substitute for detailed legal advice.

 UK tax is administered by HM Revenue & Customs (HMRC).